Azure/terraform-azurerm-avm-res-recoveryservices-vault/modules/backup_protected_workload/README.md

   - `database_name` - (Required) The name of the database to protect.
   - `protected_item_name` - (Optional) Overrides the generated protected item name (`<workload_type>;<server_name>;<database_name>`).
   - `workload_backup_policy_id` - (Optional) Overrides `workload_backup_policy_id` for this database.
-- `timeouts` - (Optional) The timeouts for the create, delete, read and update operations.

 Type: